- Ph.D. Physics, Melbourne University 1973

 - Scotch College, Melbourne, Australia 1964

 Professor John C.H.
-Spence FRS is the RIchard Snell Professor of Physics at Arizona State University.
+Spence FRS is the Richard Snell Professor of Physics and a Regents Professor at Arizona State University.
 He is also the director of science for the NSF BioXFEL Science and Technology Center on the application of X-Ray Free-electron lasers to structural biology.
 This is a consortium of seven U.S. universities (ASU, Stanford, Millwaukee, Cornell, Rice, SUNY Buffalo, UCSF) devoted to the development and application of hard X-ray lasers to biology for a decade.